Ihab Darwish: Career

 In 2021 Darwish performed at Abu Dhabi Festival with his symphonic work Hekayat: Symphonic Tales.
 Hekayat, which means tales in English, makes history as the first performance of its kind by an Emirati artist.
 In a marvel of technological sophistication, the performers, recorded separately in their countries, will appear together as one orchestra on the stage of Abu Dhabi’s luxurious Emirates Palace Auditorium.
 Ihab Darwish brings together a powerhouse group of international musicians, including Poland’s acclaimed Beethoven Academy Orchestra, conducted by maestro Tomasz Tokarczyk, VOX Chamber Choir, tenor José Cura, virtuoso musicians Sara Andon, Kodō, Carlos Piñana, Dharni, John Beasley and Kinan Azmeh as part of Abu Dhabi Festival’s commitment to cultural diplomacy and mission to supporting the growth of the performing arts in the United Arab Emirates and at a global level.
 With musicians, performers and the orchestra filmed individually in 21 cities around the world, the symphony required 675 zoom sessions and 86,600 man-hours of planning and production.
 The individual performances were synchronized digitally, and innovative post-production technology placed all 128 artists on a virtual 3D model of the stage.

+In 2021, inspired by The Abrahamic Family House, Ihab Darwish along with John Debney and David Shire has been commission to compose "Symphony of Three.
+Peace.
+Love.
+Tolerance".
+The symphonic performance commissioned and produced by Abu Dhabi Festival, and co-produced by Zofia Jeziorna, Ihab Darwish and Robert Townson, brought together vocal ensembles, composers and musicians from Christian, Jewish and Muslim backgrounds to celebrate dialogue among different faiths.
+The album was won Musivv Award in "collaboration of the year" category (2023).

-In June 2022 Ihab Darwish became the first Emirati invited to be a voting member of the Grammy Recording Academy.
+In June 2022 Ihab Darwish became the first Emirati voting member of the Grammy Recording Academy.